 - Date and Restore – Get help restoring and dating your old family photographs.

 - Armed Forces – There are boards for your World War I and World War II ancestors.
-If you got any other query regarding your military ancestors then there is a board for that too.
+If you got any other queries regarding your military ancestors then there is a board for that too.

-- Interpret Handwriting – Trying to read writing on old documents or certificates can be hard.
+- Interpret Handwriting – Trying to read the writing on old documents or certificates can be hard.
 You can get help deciphering what appears to be illegible handwriting within this section of the forum.

 This is essentially Ancestry as it is both funded and supported by the world’s largest genealogy company.